BeardedWrench/Utils/terminalTaskManager/README.md

 Commands:
-  list                   List all tasks add <taskDescription>  Add a new task complete <taskId>      Mark a task as complete save                   Archive all tasks and start with a new list archive                List all archived task files view <fileIndex>       View tasks from an archived file using the index help [command]         display help for command
+  list                   List all tasks add <taskDescription>  Add a new task - (Description should be wrapped in quotes.) complete <taskId>      Mark a task as complete save                   Archive all tasks and start with a new list archive                List all archived task files with index view <index>           View tasks from an archived file using index help [command]         display help for command
 ```